raashidahmad/address-book/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Project Background
-This project is created as a part of learning and the intention was to design a simple address book.
+This project is created as a part of the learning and the intention was to design a simple address book.
 The project uses the restful APIs created using NodeJs.
-You can access the github code for server using this URL [https://github.com/raashidahmad/addressbook-apis](https://github.com/raashidahmad/addressbook-apis).
-You can set the server URL for the APIs under the config/settings.js file.
+You can access the github code for the server using this URL [https://github.com/raashidahmad/addressbook-apis](https://github.com/raashidahmad/addressbook-apis).
+You can set the URL for the server APIs under the config/settings.js file.
+Please note the server is configured to listen on [http://localhost:4000](http://localhost:4000) by default.

 ## Available Scripts